Modifying an Event Mesh

 2. Select Mesh Manager from the navigation bar.

-3. On the Event Meshes page, on the card of the event mesh for which you want to add another event broker service, click Mesh Actions, and then select Edit.
+3. On the Mesh Manager: Event Meshes page, on the tile of an event mesh, click Mesh Actions, and then select Edit.

 4. On the Edit Mesh page, click Add Service.

-• For event broker services that are Kubernetes-based, a drop-down appears under the Remote Service Endpoint column that shows the endpoints that you can choose.
+• (Optional) Click the Remote Service Endpoint and select the an endpoint.
 Connectivity between your private endpoints is your responsibility (or your organization's) if the services are deployed in a Customer-Controlled Regions.

 • If the one of the event broker services has a private endpoint and the other service has a public endpoint, you must change the initiating service to be the one with the private endpoint.